 Our Take on Transformational Development

 A couple of weeks ago some of you challenged us to explain what we meant by ‘transformational development’.
-Subsequently in an email sent to the other BPF convenors Chris Roche wrote that for him ‘transformational development’ is particularly about changes in the social and power relations and structures that produce and reproduce inequality, injustice, non-fulfillment of human rights and undermine well-being.
+Subsequently in an email sent to the other BPF convenors Chris Roche wrote that for him ‘transformational development’ is particularly about changes in the social and power relations and structures that produce and reproduce inequality, remedy injustice, non-fulfillment of human rights and undermine well-being.
 We understand transformational development being about changes in power relations and the current inequitable ‘rules of the game’.
 In other words, transformational development is as much about the how as the what.

 All this has led us to reflect about the role of aid institutions, projects and practitioners in transformational change.
 Three issues that have occurred to us are (1) the ideology that shapes the design of aid projects (2) whether aid can be unintentionally transformative or conversely intentional but fail to achieve its goals (3) the relative importance of aid in supporting transformation.